 Okay, that sounds interesting.
 What do I do next?

 Getting started with therapy can be intimidating!
 Here are some simple steps for moving forward:

 Check out a few other providers.
 Is there anyone I keep coming back to?
 What do I like about them?
 What do I not like?

 A good website doesn't always mean a good counselor!
 Sometimes it's uncomfortable, but a phone call or email can tell you a lot about a provider.
 (This list describes the education and supervision requirements for each level of certification for mental health professionals in Colorado.
-I am a Registered Psychotherapist working towards my LPCC and LPC.)
+I am an LPCC currently accumulating my hours to become and LPC.)